The Knights Templar and the Art of War

 Influences from Byzantine and Muslim Tactics

 A Templar line was typically two to four ranks deep.
 The front rank consisted of knights in full armor on the largest horses, armed with lances and swords.
 Behind them were more knights, and sometimes sergeants or turcopoles (light cavalry).
 Infantry archers or crossbowmen were often placed in front or on the flanks to disrupt enemy formations before the charge.
 The line could advance at a walk, trot, or gallop, depending on the distance to the enemy.
-Once within range, the knights lowered their lances and charged.
 The key advantage was that the entire line struck simultaneously, delivering a concentrated shock that could break enemy morale.
+The discipline required was immense; knights had to ride knee-to-knee, maintaining the alignment of the line.

 One of the best contemporary descriptions of a Templar line charge comes from the Itinerarium Peregrinorum et Regis Ricardi, which describes battles where the Templars advanced in a tight formation, banners flying, with no gaps.
 The line could also be extended or contracted quickly, allowing the commander to respond to flank attacks.
-By contrast, a square could not easily change shape without opening dangerous gaps.
+The wedge formation, a variant of the line, was a triangular column designed to pierce enemy lines.
+The wedge allowed knights to drive into enemy ranks and then expand to a line once inside.
+This required extremely well-trained cavalry, and the Templars, with their constant drilling, were masters of it.

 Comparative Analysis: Square vs. Line in Medieval Context